 The COUNTUNIQUE function counts the number of unique values in a data set.
-This function counts duplicate values once regardless of how many times they occur.
+This function counts duplicate values once, regardless of how often they occur.
 This counting results in a total that reflects every unique value as one.

 Get your copy of these examples in a live Google Sheet.

 ℹ️ If you need a counting method that ignores capitalization, try this technique to create a case-insensitive formula.

 value1 – A value or range for which to count unique values

 value2, … - [OPTIONAL] – Additional values or ranges for which to count unique values

 COUNT – Count the numeric values in a data set

 COUNTA – Count the non-blank values in a data set